tobykurien/Xtendroid/README.md

 Getting Started
 ===============

+[Watch this screencast][screencast] for getting started with Xtendroid in Android Studio.

 Setup [Eclipse][Xtend] or [Android Studio][android_studio] with the Xtend plugin.

 Clone the [XtendApp skeleton app][xtendapp] to jump-start your project.
 It is a pre-configured skeleton Xtendroid app for Android Studio 2+.